jessepav/lacygoill-wiki-backup/vim/complete.md

    - run a sequence of commands, one of which may raise an error and prevent the rest to be processed (e.g. `:norm`, `:argdo`, `:bufdo`, `:{c|l}[f]do`, `:tabdo`, `:windo`)

+---

 Should we use `:sil!` systematically after `:xdo` commands?

     :vim /\C\<\%(argdo\|bufdo\|[cl]f\=do\|tabdo\|windo\)\>/gj ~/.vim/**/*.{snippets,vim} ~/.vim/template/** ~/.vim/vimrc

+Rationale: if `:bufdo` fails to execute a command in a buffer, it will stop.
+You may want `:bufdo` to continue in the next buffers.
+Same thing for all the other `:xdo`.

 ---